A robust, comfortable and high-forming sock for trail runners who don’t mind showing plenty of leg.

 Once pulled on, these socks stay very firmly in place, with each element doing what it is supposed to do.
 The merino mix material really performs well, allowing feet to breath comfortably, but providing just the right amount of thermal coverage.

-On fairly open trails, where prickles aren’t a problem, they really feel sensational.
+On fairly open trails, where prickles aren’t a problem, they really feel sensational, and are some of the best trail running socks you can buy.
 The merino also means they don’t gather hard-to-shift odor even after repeated long runs.

 We have run several hundred kilometers in these socks now, and have laundered them dozens of times, and they are showing no signs of deterioration thus far – which is credit to the robust build and the mix of fabrics.